markblokpoel/mathlib/paper.md

-notation [@marr:1982, @blokpoel_vanrooij:2021, @guest_martin:2021], functional programming languages bring a lot to the table in terms of syntactic and semantic resemblance to mathematical concepts and notation. ```mathlib``` adds mathematical concepts and notation to the functional programming language Scala [@odersky:2008], specifically in the current version: set theory and graph theory. ```mathlib``` differs from other libraries in that is focuses on usability and transparency, whereas other libraries focus on computational expressiveness at the cost of accessibility and transparency.
+notation [@marr:1982, @blokpoel_vanrooij:2021, @guest_martin:2021], functional programming languages bring a lot to the table in terms of syntactic and semantic resemblance to mathematical concepts and notation. ```mathlib``` adds mathematical concepts and notation to the functional programming language Scala [@odersky:2008], specifically in the current version: set theory and graph theory. ```mathlib``` differs from other libraries in that it focuses on usability and transparency, whereas other libraries focus on computational expressiveness at the cost of accessibility and transparency.

 Given the important role of theory and computer simulations, it is important that scholars can verify that the code does what the authors intent it to do.
-We provide an example below of a formalization of subset choice and its implementation in Scala using ```mathlib``` to illustrate this.

-**Subset choice**
+We provide two examples to illustrate how Scala and ```mathlib``` make it more accessible to verify the relationship between simulation and theory.

+## Illustration 1: Subset choice

+The following formal theory is taken from the textbook by [@blokpoel_vanrooij:2021].
+It specifies people's capacity to select a subset of items, given the value of individual items and pairs.
+For more details on this topic, see Chapter 4 of the textbook.

+<span style="font-variant: small-caps;">Subset choice</span>

 *Input:* A set of items $I$, a value function for single items $v:I\rightarrow \mathbb{Z}$ and a binary value function for pairs of items $b:I \times I \rightarrow \mathbb{Z}$.

 *Output:* A subset of items $I'\subseteq I$ (or $I'\in\mathcal{P}(I)$) that maximizes the combined value of the selected items according, i.e., $\arg\max_{I'\in\mathcal{P}(I)}\sum_{i \in I'}v(i) + \sum_{i, j \in I'}b(i,j)$.

+Assuming familiarity with the formal specification, the ```mathlib``` implementation below illustrates how the code is easy to read as it maps onto mathematical expressions in the specification.

 ```scala
 type Item = String